Starting a new blog is as simple as having an idea and running with it.

 Facebook is a social media platform that marketers have started to shy away from.
 However, Facebook is not dying just yet.
 Despite people stating they no longer get onto Facebook these days, we have seen countless proof in various studies that FB is leading its competitors in various fields.
 In a report by research firm Forrester, the Facebook App stands out as a clear winner in the mobile race.
 I regard Mark Zuckerberg as one of the smartest people on earth and I will definitely hold on to my FB stocks.

 And, as most people expected – mobile will continue its rapid growth in 2015.
 According to Smart Insights, mobile devices continue to grow at a steady rate, as shown in the chart on their website.
 Mobile device usage has seen a steady increase since 2007 and shows no sights of slowing.

-What all these mean to you as an individual bloggers?
+What do all these mean to you as an individual blogger?

 What does all these mean to bloggers?
 There are three main strategies you can follow to ensure your blog is as successful as possible.